Improving the Incentive Framework and Capacity for Green, Climate-related Investments in Eastern Partnership Countries and Central Asia

 State of implementation/results

-- The Green Recovery concept consisting of short-term economic stimulus packages and long-term response programmes will primarily be addressed by seconding economic advisors to relevant political institutions.
+- Anchoring green recovery concepts in short-term stimulus packages and longer-term response programs will be addressed primarily through the secondment of economic advisors to relevant policy institutions.

 - A survey was conducted among 410 SMEs from the sectors of agriculture, fisheries, mining, food production and processing, construction, hotels and restaurants (in Poltava region).
 Recommendations for improved environmental standards for SMEs will be developed based on the results of this survey.

 - A stakeholder workshop was held where a project analysis was discussed.
 The analysis contains policy recommendations for an improved regulatory framework for climate-friendly industrial facilities.
 Specific recommendations on environmental requirements for smaller incinerators and storage facilities were also presented.

 - The project analyzed framework conditions to enable commercial banks to finance investments in climate-friendly projects.
 Access to appropriate private financing on the part of SMEs is also being assessed.

 - A survey was conducted among 400 SMEs covering the same sectors as in Ukraine.
 The results of the survey showed that only about 13% of SMEs possess an environmental permit.
 As a result, a study on adapting already existing regulations and strategies to promote climate and environmentally friendly SMEs is underway.